CypherVault/NAI-75ARM1-SelfNavigationProgram/README.md

 Module selection was critical for successful implementation.
 With guidance from mentors and input from colleagues, I chose the MOD-SX2-RS-8CH and MOD-SX2-DA5-4CH modules, integrated into the 75ARM1 single-board arm computer.
 The combination of these modules provided the required computing power for autonomous functionality.

-Further details on the 75ARM1 can be found [here](https://www.naii.com/Model/75ARM1), MOD-SX2-RS-8CH module can be found [here](https://www.naii.com/Model/SC3), while information about the MOD-SX2-DA5-4CH module is available [here](https://www.naii.com/Model/DA5).
+Further details on the 75ARM1 can be found [here](https://www.naii.com/Model/75ARM1), and details for the MOD-SX2-RS-8CH module can be found [here](https://www.naii.com/Model/SC3), while information about the MOD-SX2-DA5-4CH module is available [here](https://www.naii.com/Model/DA5).

 ## Configuration Process